Course Requirements

 Note: I would like our discussion to cover both positive and negative aspects of the papers.

-3) assume the role of Discussion Leader in turn.
+3) assume the role of Discussion Leader for one of the weeks.
 Your primary responsibilities in this role will be to choose a topic for discussion, identify papers for the class to read (in consultation with Keith), and facilitate discussion during the seminar meeting.
-This will require assessing the available literature on your chosen topic as a means for you to identify the papers we will read for class.
-Your review of the borader literature on your subject should help you to place the assigned reading into a larger context.
+This will require you to first review the available literature on your chosen topic as a means for you to identify the papers we will read for class.
+This review of the broader literature on your subject should help you to place the assigned reading into a larger context.
 You are not expected to prepare (nor will you be allowed to present) a two-hour lecture on your topic.

-On the day we discuss your reading, please bring:
+4) On the day we discuss your reading, please bring (or email to Keith):

-a) a brief bibliography of the related papers and background information you have found, along with any additional information (diagrams, pictures, maps, etc) from other sources (not the papers the class will read) that may help to put the reading in context.
+a) a handout with a brief bibliography of the related papers and background information you have found, along with any additional information (diagrams, pictures, maps, etc) from other sources (not the papers the class will read) that may help to put the reading in context.
+If you are paired for the Discussion Leader role, please provde a single handout.

 This handout will be provided to the class.
-Please provide an electronic copy of this document to me prior to class, and I will print enough copies for everyone (and print in color if warranted)
+If you can provide an electronic copy of this document to Keith prior to class, he will print enough copies for everyone (and print in color if warranted)

 b) a cartoon/schematic/sketch of the methods for the (or one of the) empirical paper we will discuss.
-This will be turned in to Keith and need not be shared with the class.
+This will be turned in to Keith and will not be shared with the class.
+If you are paired for the Discussion Leader role, each of you should provide your individual schematic of the methods.

-4) complete a review of a recent research papers investigating a question related to the general topics covered by our seminar.
+5) complete two reviews, each focused on a recent research paper investigating a question related to conservation genetics.
+The first review is due on or before the Tuesday before fall beak (Oct 15) and the second is due on or before the final Tuesday of the semester (Dec.
+3).
 This is expected to be a short review (a maximum of 3 pages, double-spaced).
 Select a paper from a topic that differs from the topic you selected as Discussion Leader.
 The article you review should be reporting new research (i.e. do not use review articles) and should be from the current periodicals reading room (i.e. unbound).
-If you use electronic journals, please focus on articles from the past 12 months
+If you instead use electronic journals, please focus on articles from the past 12 months

 Some appropriate journals to search include: Conservation Biology, Conservation Genetics, Biological Conservation, Molecular Ecology, Journal of Wildlife Management, Economic Botany, American Journal of Botany, Ecology, Evolution, Oecologia, Botanical Journal of the Linnaean Society, Journal of Ecology, Canadian Journal of Botany, and American Naturalist